Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 The following basic concepts have been established for human resource development.

-• Develop employees who can protect safety, quality and compliance standards based on rules established in each country and region.
+- Develop employees who can protect safety, quality and compliance standards as a top priority based on rules established in each country and region.

-• Strive to enhance employees’ employability by raising their motivation for self-development and providing maximum support for improving abilities.
+- Strive to enhance employee motivation for self-development and provide maximum support for employee skill development.

 Management Structure

-Under the director in charge of human resources, the Human Resources Division promotes various training programs in collaboration with each Group company.
+At the Daicel Group, under the Executive Officer in charge of human resources, the HR Division promotes various training programs in collaboration with each business site and domestic Group companies.

 Operation Training Centers (TRC) have been established at manufacturing sites throughout the Company for the operators and engineers on the production floor.
 To facilitate the education of operators and engineers in the essential qualities of knowledge, experience and behavior, hands-on training is carried out in mockup plants.

-The rotation schedule for training is submitted for deliberation by the Aptitude-based Placement Committee, comprising the Human Resources Division, top management and directors in charge of each SBU.
+The rotation schedule for training is submitted for deliberation by the Appropriate Placement Committee, comprising the HR Division, top management and executives in charge of each SBU.

 In addition, we established the Career Support Center, effective April 1, 2023.
 At Daicel, employees choose their own careers through dialogue with their supervisors rather than through company mandate.
 Some employees, however, may have difficulty making decisions about their own careers due to such reasons as a lack of experience at the company.
 The Career Support Center was created to help such individuals map out their careers.